IS BUSTIN’ A CAP REALLY FUNDAMENTAL — SOUTH CENTRAL

 I wasn’t able to uncover any musical talents actually born in the neighborhood but if you know of any or are one yourself, please let me know in the comments and I’ll add your information.

 SOUTH CENTRAL MOVIES

 All of the neighborhood’s movie theaters seem to have been destroyed.
-In addition to the earlier silent movie theaters, there was also formerly the Allena Theatre and the Wesley Little Theatre.
-On the other side of Central Avenue (meaning I’ll cover it more thoroughly if/when I get around to exploring Central-Alameda) is the Lincoln Theatre, a Moorish, Exotic Revival style venue that was designed by John Paxton Perrineand built between 1926 and ’27.
-It was designated Los Angeles Historic Cultural Monument in 2003 (#744) and added to the National Register of Historic Places in the same year.
-In addition to movies it also featured live theater, talent shows, vaudeville acts and music perfomances from some very big names including Billie Holiday, Duke Ellington, Esther Philips, Johnny Otis, Lionel Hampton, and The Nat King Cole Trioamong others.
+In addition to the earlier silent movie theaters, there were also formerly the Allena Theatre and the Wesley Little Theatre.
+On the other side of Central Avenue (meaning I’ll cover it more thoroughly if/when I get around to exploring Central-Alameda) is the Lincoln Theatre, a Moorish, Exotic Revival style venue that was designed by John Paxton Perrine and built between 1926 and ’27.
+It was designated Los Angeles Historic-Cultural Monument in 2003 (#744) and added to the National Register of Historic Places in the same year.
+In addition to movies, it also featured live theater, talent shows, vaudeville acts, and music performances from some very big names including Billie Holiday, Duke Ellington, Esther Philips, Johnny Otis, Lionel Hampton, and The Nat King Cole Trio among others.

 Additionally, it’s home to the Film & Theatre Arts Charter.

 The most visible manifestation of arts in South Central is the huge amount of wall space devoted to graffiti and murals.
 There’s also a lot of folk commercial art in the form of signage and those murals that grace the exteriors of many Latino markets that depict a sample of products sold within.